 In Theaters March 30, 2018

-From director Steven Spielberg comes Ready Player One, a dystopian adventure based off of the sci-fi novel by Ernest Cline.
+From director Steven Spielberg comes Ready Player One, a dystopian adventure based on the sci-fi novel by Ernest Cline.
 In the near future, gamers compete inside a massive video game universe to find an “Easter egg” hidden by the network’s recently deceased creator which promises real life riches.
 Wade Watts (Tye Sheridan) becomes the first player to successfully navigate the first level of the test, sparking a high-stakes international race to crack the game’s code.
 The film also stars Olivia Cooke, Hannah John-Kamen, Ben Mendelsohn, T.J.
-Miller and Mark Rylance.
+Miller, and Mark Rylance.

 3. THE NEW MUTANTS

 The X-Men franchise gets another spin-off, this one focusing on the student heroes of Xavier’s School For Gifted Youngsters, from writer/director Josh Boone.
 Inspired by “The Demon Bear” storyline by Chris Claremont and Bill Sienkiewicz, The New Mutants is a superhero horror film focusing on five young mutants, discovering their abilities while held in a secret facility against their will.
 Together they fight to escape their past sins and save themselves.
 It stars Maisie Williams as Wolfsbane, Anya Taylor-Joy as Magik, Charlie Heaton as Cannonball, Henry Zaga as Sunspot, and Blu Hunt as Mirage.
 The New Mutants looks more like a super-powered Stranger Things than the upcoming X-sequel, X-Men: Dark Phoenix, which arrives later this year.
 And that might very well be a good thing.

 In Theaters October 19, 2018